2 T olive oil

 A less expensive brand of roma tomatoes may have tomato “shoulders” in the can.
 You’ll feel those when you do the squishing.
 Discard them.
 They are not good on pizza.

 There is no need to use the fancy expensive and certified San Marzanos unless you love them.
 I do not.
+You will need to adjust the seasonings.

 But, it’s your sauce and your tomato choice.
 Remember that the flavors will require tweaking if you prefer a different tomato.
 Or you simply may prefer one of these delicious sauces – variation one or variation two.